This feature is enabled by request only

 If you want require authentication to default to OFF for all new secure messages, please contact Virtru Support.

-Require Authentication can also be managed after an email is sent
+Manage Require Authentication after a secure email is sent

 1. With Virtru enabled, open the sent secure message.
 In Gmail and Outlook 365, expand the Security Options menu.
 In the Outlook Desktop Extension, these settings are visible in the Home tab of the Inbox view or the Message tab of the popped-out message view.